donjude-eng/brad-js/README.md

 # brad-js

- a: Intro
+06: Intro

 Document.query selector ('h1'). style color (red) (numbers will be blue and string is black.
 2 .array. objects
 3.console.error
 4.object,tables

-b: Variable
+07: Variable
- a: We can reassign using variable var or let b:Variable name (letter, -, number and &.
+ a: 2e can reassign using variable var or let b:Variable name (letter, -, number and &.

  08-Datatypes